beego/beedoc/en-US/deploy/supervisor.md

 * supervisorctl update: Reload all the processes whoes config changed.

->>>Notes: The processes stoped by `stop` manually won't restart after reload or update.
+>>>Notes: The processes stopped by `stop` manually won't restart after reload or update.